magomimmo/modern-cljs/doc/tutorial-22.md

 emitting `clj` files it emits `cljs` and save them into the `"target/test/cljs"` directory.

+Note that we updated the `:test-paths`, which is specific for the CLJ unit tests, and all `:source-paths` of the interested CLJS builds as well.

 #### Ported Unit Tests

 Now that we have added and configure the `cljx` plugin we can start